All England 2023: HS Prannoy beats Wang Tzu Wei in straight games to enter second round

 The second game was a close contest from the beginning with Prannoy taking a 11-10 lead at the mid-game break.
 The pair swapped the lead after the break with Prannoy even having match point at 20-19.
 Tzu Wei levelled the score but Prannoy once again came up clutch to win the game and secure his place in the second round.

-Prannoy next plays the winner of the match between world No 3 Anthony Ginting and Thailand’s Kantaphon Wangcharoen.
+Prannoy next plays world No 3 Anthony Ginting.
+The Indian holds a 2-1 Head-to-Head record against Ginting.

-Later in the day, Lakshya Sen will be in action in the first round when he takes on fifth seed Chou Tien Chen.
+Later in the day, Lakshya Sen, runner up in 2022, will be in action in the first round when he takes on fifth seed Chou Tien Chen in what is touted as the pick of the opening round clashes.